-- Develop your confidence and self-awareness. - Build your professional and employability skills. - Boost your creative skills and help you understand how creativity can benefit your future. - Support you in planning your future and set goals. - Gain organisational and communication skills. - Build a network of creative experts to help with your future job opportunities.
+- 4 Develop your confidence and self-awareness. - 4 Build your professional and employability skills. - 4 - + Support you in planning your future and set goals. - + Gain organisational and communication skills. - 4 Build a network of creative experts to help with your future job opportunities.